FNALLPC/MuonHATS2025/README.md

 ## Technical setup

-This exercise is designed for, and tested at, the [Purdue Analysis Facility](https://analysis-facility.physics.purdue.edu/en/latest/) (AF).
+This exercise is designed for, and tested at, the [FNAL Elastic Analysis Facility](https://uscms.org/uscms_at_work/computing/setup/gpu.shtml) (AF).
 In general, it is expected to run where the following requirements are fulfilled:

 * python3
 * uproot